Can the corns and calluses

 To get rid of corns, you can use vinegar!
 Just soak a bandage in apple cider vinegar and apply it to the corn for a day or two.
 You can also try soaking your feet in a shallow pan of warm water with half a cup of vinegar.
 Either way, finish by rubbing the corn with a clean pumice stone or emery board.

-Castor Oil for Calluses
+Castor oil for calluses

 When spring comes around, it’s time to start paying attention to those feet you’ve neglected all winter.
 To soften calluses and get your feet ready for sandal season, use an old-fashioned stand-by: castor oil.
 Before turning in for the night, rub castor oil into the problem spots on your feet, then cover with socks.
 Repeat nightly for a week to reveal soft, smooth skin.

-For more all natural remedies from all around the internet, check out our Health and Beauty Tips board on Pinterest.
-And don’t forget to sign up for our newsletter and follow us on Facebook and Instagram!
+For more all natural remedies from all around the internet, check out our opens in a new windowHealth and Beauty Tips board on Pinterest.

 Image courtesy of opens in a new windowShutterstock.